tschm/token-mint-action/README.md

 ## Troubleshooting

-The creation of an API token rarely fails for two reasons
+The creation of an API token rarely fails for two reasons:

 * There is a mismatch between the name of the *.yml file and the trusted publisher configured on PyPI.
 * The permissions are not set.